 Collaborations are vital to the success of our business.
-To drive our proprietary programs forward, we have established alliances with leading academic, governmental and pharmaceutical/biotechnology companies.
+To drive our proprietary programs forward to commercialization, we have established alliances with leading biopharmaceutical companies, academic institutions, and governmental agencies.

-In May 2018, we signed a Cooperative Research and Development Agreement (CRADA) with the National Cancer Institute (NCI), part of the National Institutes of Health (NIH).
-Under the terms of the CRADA, we will collaborate with both the NCI and the Alliance for Clinical Trials in Oncology to conduct a randomized, controlled clinical trial testing the addition of uproleselan to a standard Cytarabine/Daunorubicin regimen (7&3) in older adults with previously untreated AML who are eligible for intensive chemotherapy.
-The primary endpoint will be overall survival, with a planned interim analysis based on event-free survival (EFS) after the first 250 patients have been enrolled in the study.
+In May 2018, GlycoMimetics signed a Cooperative Research and Development Agreement (CRADA) with the National Cancer Institute (NCI), part of the National Institutes of Health (NIH).
+Under the terms of the CRADA, we will collaborate with both the NCI and the Alliance for Clinical Trials in Oncology to conduct a randomized, controlled clinical trial testing the addition of uproleselan to a standard Cytarabine/Daunorubicin regimen (7&3) in older adults with previously untreated acute myeloid leukemia (AML) who are eligible for intensive chemotherapy.
+The primary endpoint will be overall survival, with a planned interim analysis based on event-free survival (EFS) after the first 262 patients have been enrolled in the study.
+The Phase 2 portion of this study is fully enrolled and awaiting readout of the interim analysis of EFS.
 Under the terms of the CRADA, the NCI may fund additional research, including clinical trials of pediatric patients with AML as well as preclinical experiments and clinical trials evaluating alternative chemotherapy regimens.
 We will supply uproleselan and provide financial support to augment data analysis and monitoring for the Phase 3 program.